jothids/consul-with-ansible/prerequisites/README.md

 export AWS_ACCESS_KEY_ID="<AWS_ACCESS_KEY_ID>"
 export AWS_SECRET_ACCESS_KEY="<AWS_SECRET_ACCESS_KEY>"
 ```
+# Variables
+key_name      - Replace the value with an available key pair.
+ami           - Provide ami compatiple with Linux.
+Recommending to use ami-05a5bb48beb785bf1 as the ami in us-east-1.
 # How to execute the terraform

 Download centos-8-stream.tf and run following commands to start the VM.